 Wuensche was one of the few SS men interviewed who really felt no remorse at what had happened during the war, and he felt that "Hitler should have been supported more to accomplish our greater goal for Germany."

-Obersturmfuhrer Fritz Langanke of 2nd SS Panzer Division "Das Reich' earned the Knight's Cross as a reconnaissance officer
+Obersturmfuehrer Fritz Langanke of 2nd SS Panzer Division "Das Reich" earned the Knight's Cross as a reconnaissance officer

-Brigadefuhrer Wilhelm Mohnke was one of the original SS members, and fought from 1939 until the fall of Berlin commanding Kampfgruppe Mohnke protecting the Reichchancellery and Reichstag.
+Brigadefuehrer Wilhelm Mohnke was one of the original Waffen SS members, and fought from 1939 until the fall of Berlin commanding Kampfgruppe Mohnke protecting the Reichchancellery and Reichstag.

 Video documentary on the career, success and demise of "The Black Baron", Waffen SS Tiger I commander and holder of the Knight's Cross, Oak Leaves and Swords Michel Wittman